moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Convergence

 Some live media architectures today have separate protocols for ingest and distribution, for example RTMP and HTTP based HLS or DASH.
-This protocol switch in the distribution chain necessitates intermediary origins which re-package the media content.
+Switching protocols necessitates intermediary origins which re-package the media content.
 While specialization can have its benefits, there are efficiency gains to be had in not having to re-package content.
 A goal of MOQT is to develop a single protocol which can be used for transmission from contribution